 Factors that contributed to your decision to study science

-Your area of research interest (if known)
+Your area of research interest

-How you anticipate this award will make a difference in your life
+Describe your financial need and how you anticipate this award will make a difference in your life

-SUMMER and/or ACADEMIC YEAR EXPERIENCE PROPOSAL ESSAY
+EXPERIENCE PROPOSAL

 Must be at least 100, but no more than 3500 characters (excluding spaces).

-Provide a brief description of what experience you would like to have and how that would further your career.
+Provide a description of the activities for which you are seeking funding and how they will further your academic and career goals.
 Details are welcome, showing that you have thought this through and have taken steps to identify mentors, venues, and have a feasible plan that will help you gain the experience you need to achieve your career goals.

 For example, if you want to work on a research project, have you identified the project, have the resources (e.g. data) available, and have a mentor to work with on the project?

-If you want to use the funds to take a class, describe the class and how it will advance your academic experience.
-For example, would taking the class during the 2020-2021 school year (instead of this summer) prevent you from having a meaningful research experience during the academic term because you also need to participate in a job that earns money?

-If you use the funds to work in in a lab, which lab, what would you be doing, and how will this help you achieve your career goals?
+If you will use the funds to work in in a lab, which lab, what would you be doing, and how will this help you achieve your career goals?

 If you want to do community-based research, clinical outreach, or a communications project, describe it and how it would impact the community and your career.

 For all experiences, what would prevent you from having this experience without the Dean’s Award?

+If you are a previous Dean’s Award for Life Science Research recipient, include in your statement what you accomplished in the previous award period and what new activities are forthcoming.

 TRANSCRIPT(S)